JoaoHigino/SandraHomeOrganization/README.md

 - Grammarly https://app.grammarly.com/ - was used to check typography.
 - Am I Responsive - was used to produce the website mockup.

-## Testing

-- The website was viewed on a variety of devices such as desktops, Laptops, Apples Products (IPad Pro, iPhone 10 Pro, iPhone 11), and a range of Android devices (Huawei PSmart, Samsung A52, Tablet Lenovo Tb , Tablet Lenovo M10 Plus).
-- A large amount of testing was done to ensure that all pages were linking correctly.
-- I asked friends and family members to review the site and document any bugs and/or user experience issues.

 ## Browser testing
 - Chrome
 ![chrome checker](./documentation/)